superunstar/superunstar/README.md

 - Bilingual in English and French.
 - Love computers more than myself
-- Have specific interest in cryptography
+- Have specific interest in cryptography, docker, server management
-- I like python
+- Gay ?